Beckery: Name

 The name is recorded in a Charter by Henry II where it is registered as Bekeria quae Parva Hibernia dicitur or "Beckery, known as Little Ireland".
 There are further translations that include Beag Eire and Bec-Eriu, beag in the Irish Language meaning small and Éire meaning Ireland.

 Other names for the area include Bride's Mound, Bride's Hay, Bride's Hill and Bridgid's Island.

 Irish colony

 It is recorded that in the 10th century there was a local Irish colony at Beckery made up of monks fleeing to Britain to escape the Viking raids at Wexford in the 9th century.
 The colony could have possibly grown due to pilgrims coming from Ireland and first reaching the safety of Beckery, and then to the important site of pilgrimage in that of Glastonbury Abbey before carrying on their route toward Rome.
-St. Dunstan is said to have 'studied under the Irish monks who then occupied the ruins of Glastonbury Abbey.'
+Dunstan is said to have 'studied under the Irish monks who then occupied the ruins of Glastonbury Abbey.'